Back to Blog

 QBI deductionDoes NOT apply20% of QBI reduces taxable income

-Key insight: The standard deduction and QBI deduction reduce your income tax but have zero effect on self-employment tax.
-The only way to reduce SE tax is to reduce your net earnings from self-employment — through business deductions, retirement contributions, or an S Corp election.
+The standard deduction and QBI deduction reduce your income tax but have zero effect on self-employment tax.
+The only way to reduce SE tax is to reduce your net earnings from self-employment: through business deductions, certain retirement contributions, or an S corp election.

 Strategy 1: Maximize Business Deductions